zbeptz/KArc-theme/README.md

 # KArc

 An Arc port to the KDE Aurorae engine.
 KArc is a flat theme with support for transparency using QTCurve.
-KArc also supports translucent window backgrounds (blurred and increased contract) using Desktop Effects.
+KArc also supports translucent window backgrounds (blurred and increased contrast) using Desktop Effects.

 ####KArc is available in the following variants: